dlr-eoc/prosEO/deploy-single-node/README.md

 ```
 ## 2.3 Set Up Kubernetes Configuration

-Locate the Kubernetes configuration file that was automatically generated when you [[01-projects/proseo/work-packages/integration-wp/02-setup-k8s-cluster/deploy-single-node/single-node-deployment-guide#1.4.1 Start Minikube|started]] Minikube.
+Locate the Kubernetes configuration file that was automatically generated when you started (i.e. **Chapter 1.4.1**) Minikube.
 This file is typically located in the `${HOME}` directory.
 Once you find the configuration file, copy it into the `proseo-planner` component directory:

 ```bash
 cd <proseo-root>/deploy-single-node/proseo-images/proseo-components